SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

 - add to cli_dict in getDataIntoPandasDataFrame.py which scripts use this parser
 - add an if 'new parser' in what_list and add parser.add_argument()
 - add an of if-loop to append arg_list

+General
+- Always add unittests
+- Check test coverage report, if every new feature is covered.
+- Check the pylint report just comments with "refactor" are allowed.

 More detailed information can be found in the documentation of the different functions in